The Safest and Most Dangerous Places in Maryland: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Maryland is $531 per year, which is $67 more than the national average.
-Below we compare states similar to Maryland:
+The overall cost of crime per resident in Maryland is $531 per year, which is $67 more than the national average.
+The comparison below uses states similar to Maryland:

 • In New Mexico, crime costs $835 per person, which is $304 more than in Maryland.